Works (59)

 TL;DR: Four Ph1prol mutants were isolated which had greater thermostability and improved activity over a broader range of temperatures against Xaa-Pro dipeptides and OP nerve agents compared to wild type Pyrococcus prolidases. (via Semantic Scholar)

-Sources: Crossref, Web Of Science, ORCID
+Sources: Crossref, Web Of Science, NC State University Libraries

 Added: August 6, 2018